Locally Repairable Codes with Unequal Local Erasure Correction: Introduction

 \subsection{Contributions and Organization}

-In this paper, we study the tradeoff between locality and minimum distance for $(r,\delta)$-LRCs, where the locality parameter $r$ is not necessarily the same for each node.
+In this paper, we study the tradeoff between locality and minimum distance for $(r,\delta)$-LRCs, where the locality parameter $r$ and the local distance parameter $\delta$ are not necessarily the same for each node.
 Our main contribution is different from previous work on unequal locality \cite{Kadhe16ISIT,Zeh16ISIT} in two ways.
 First, we extend the results on conventional \emph{$r$-locality} to \emph{$(r,\delta)$-locality}.
-Specifically, our new Singleton-type bound based on the notion of \emph{locality profile} (Theorem \ref{thm:bound:prf}) includes the bound in \cite{Kadhe16ISIT} as a special case.
-Second, and more importantly, we present a bound (Theorem \ref{thm:bound:req}) whose expression is directly based on the \emph{locality requirement}, making it more desirable than the straightforward bound (Theorem \ref{thm:bound:prf4req}) obtained by maximizing over all locality profiles that comply with the specified locality requirement.
-Moreover, this bound is shown to be tight in the sense that non-trivial codes (Construction \ref{cnstrct}) that achieve the equality in the bound exist (Theorem \ref{thm:optimality}).
-We also characterize the feasible rate region by an upper bound on the code dimension, which does not depend on the minimum distance (Theorem \ref{thm:dimbnd:prf}, \ref{thm:bound:prf4req}, and \ref{thm:dimbnd:req}).
+Specifically, our new Singleton-type bound based on the notion of \emph{layered $(r,\delta)$-locality} (Proposition \ref{prop:LL-distbound}), which is a generalization of the notion of \emph{locality profile} \cite{Kadhe16ISIT}, includes the bound in \cite{Kadhe16ISIT} as a special case.
+Second, and more importantly, we present a bound (Theorem \ref{thm:UL-distbound}) whose expression is directly based on the \emph{unequal $(r,\delta)$-locality requirement} without the undesirable \emph{layered} constraint, given that the unequal $(r,\delta)$ parameters satisfy a natural ordering condition.
+Moreover, this bound is shown to be tight in the sense that non-trivial codes (Construction \ref{cnstrct}) that achieve the equality in the bound exist (Theorem \ref{thm:optOL}).
+We also characterize the feasible rate region by an upper bound on the code dimension, which does not depend on the minimum distance (Proposition \ref{prop:LL-dimbound} and Theorem \ref{thm:UL-dimbound}).